Business Improvement District

 - Curb Appeal.
 Everyone pitching in means that the street-level experience is enhanced and maintained.
 BID funds will go to provide for enhanced lighting, street tree maintenance, and a cleaner district.

 - Economies of Scale for Services.
-Because everyone pays in, the EAST SPRAGUE BID provides for a cost-efficient solution to receive enhanced services like additional policing and security measures, decorative lighting and district cleaning at a lower cost for services than might otherwise be purchased independently.
+Because everyone pays in, the Sprague Union District BID provides for a cost-efficient solution to receive enhanced services like additional policing and security measures, decorative lighting and district cleaning at a lower cost for services than might otherwise be purchased independently.

 - Increased Property Values & Return on Investment.
 A national study showed that most BID members receive greater than a 5:1 return on investment for their annual assessments.